 Northern Trust uses two primary measurement techniques to manage interest rate risk: SOE and SEVE.
-Simulation of earnings provides management with a short-term view of the impact of interest rate changes on future earnings.
-Simulation of economic value of equity provides management with a long-term view of interest rate changes on the economic value of equity as of the period-end balance sheet.
+SOE provides management with a short-term view of the impact of interest rate changes on future earnings.
+SEVE provides management with a long-term view of interest rate changes on the economic value of equity as of the period-end balance sheet.
 Both simulation models use the same initial market interest rates and product balances.
 These two techniques, which are performed monthly, are complementary and are used in concert to provide a comprehensive interest rate risk management capability.